Close Menu

 Signs you will win SSDI and SSI benefits can be hard to find.
 But, this article can help you if you want to predict your results in the Social Security appeal process.

 If you are filing an application for Social Security Disability Insurance Benefits (SSDI) and Supplemental Security Income benefits (SSI), then you already know how frustrating the process can be.
 After you apply for benefits, you will usually wait four to six months to get an initial decision.
+Usually, the initial decision is a denial.
+Because almost 90% of SSDI and SSI claims are denied after the application.

-During the two years that it takes to get a hearing, you will be wondering what the SSA will decide.
+During the time it takes to get a hearing, you will be wondering what the SSA will decide.
 Are there any clues that can give you an answer?
-The answer is yes.

 signs you will win benefits, disability benefits, People Holding Red Letters Or Characters Building The English Word Benefits On Blue Sky